Pho Akaushi

 Vietnamese pho soup with Japanese-style American wagyu beef is worth sampling at least once

 The core “innovation” was the introduction of Japanese-style American Wagyu beef into Vietnamese pho soup, a luxurious concept that might seem like overkill: High-end meat soaked in broth until its distinctive texture and flavor just blends into the rice noodles and onions.
-But once you try Pho Akaushi, it makes sense – it’s still pho, just with slightly softer and more intensely flavored beef.
+But once you try Pho Akaushi, it made sense – it’s still pho, just with slightly softer and more intensely flavored beef.
 And the excessive fat that’s typical of Wagyu melts into the broth, amplifying its power.

 Stats